WilsonMongwe/ClassificationAndRegressionExamples/README.md

 	0) Boston house price dataset - which is a regression problem
 	1) Iris dataset - which is a classification problem

-Prior
+## Prior

-We assumed that a standard normal disrtibution as the prior distribution for both datasets.
+We assumed a standard normal disrtibution as the prior distribution for both datasets.

-Likelihood
+## Likelihood

 We set out the log likelihood functions as follows: